Doctoral Studies

 Research Assistants and Scientific Staff (e.g. SNSF Researchers)

 The doctoral process is to be designed in such a way that studies can be completed within four years.
-The supervisor and, where relevant, the GSL will help students to keep to this timetable as far as possible.
+The supervisor and, where relevant, the GSL will help candidates to keep to this timetable as far as possible.
 If there are changes to the timetable, they are communicated as part of the annual progress report.

-Independent Doctoral Students:
+Independent Doctoral Candidates:

 The doctoral process is to be designed in such a way that studies can be completed within a reasonable period of time.
-The supervisor and, where relevant, the GSL will help students to keep to this timetable as far as possible.
+The supervisor and, where relevant, the GSL will help candidates to keep to this timetable as far as possible.
 If there are changes to the timetable, they are communicated as part of the annual progress report.

 For those carrying out doctoral studies without university employment or a GSL grant, the overall duration of the doctoral study is not limited.
 However, admission to the GSL is limited to a period of five years.
 After this period has elapsed, the Board of the GSL will assess the progress of the dissertation and reach a decision on the duration of a further period of admission.